rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

 > RETRIEVER=tfidf explicitly set still respects that override, and
 > DEMO_MODE=2 unaffected.

 **Q13.
-There were TWO separate bugs related to DEMO_MODE=2 — what was the second one, and why is importing config.py directly a better fix than writing a new local calculation?**
+There were actually THREE separate bugs related to DEMO_MODE=2, all following the same pattern — what was the second one, and why is importing config.py directly a better fix than writing a new local calculation?**
 > The second bug was in backends_status.py — a standalone script
 > with its OWN hardcoded copy of the mode-detection logic, written
 > before DEMO_MODE=2 existed.
 It only checked for 2 modes, so